Student Organization Information

 Corq is the mobile app for HowlConnect.
 Corq helps students discover engaging co-curricular opportunities such exploring events taking place on campus and “public” events taking place at other institutions, view a listing of active student organizations, and access your “Event Pass” for you to easily check-in to events.
 You can use the filter option, Perks, to view events that have “free food”, “free stuff” and “credit”.
 Other campuses that utilize this same software include Tulane, LSU, Dillard, and Xavier.
 That means you can see events taking place on their campuses as well!
 Download Corq today free from your app store to stay up to date with everything going on at Loyno!

-The Department of Student Life and Ministry wants to do all we can to better serve our student organizations.
-Our office is offering the opportunity for representatives from our office and from other departments on campus to speak to student organizations about topics in our areas of expertise.
-Fill out the Student Life and Ministry Presentation Request Form at least two weeks before the date of the event to have one of our representatives present at your next meeting!
+The Department of Student Life and Ministry is dedicated to fostering the leadership development of students.
+Professional staff are available to present to student organizations on an array of subjects.
+Fill out the Student Life and Ministry Presentation Request Form at least two weeks before the date of the event/meeting to have a staff member present.

 If you’re a student at Loyola University New Orleans and looking for ways to get involved, joining one of our 100+ student organizations is a great choice.
 However not every organization you talk to may be registered with the Department of Student Life and Ministry, and that means there are risks involved with joining.